followmyutopia/devextreme-documentation/concepts/05 Widgets/TabPanel/05 Customize Item Appearance.md

         });
     });

 You can also customize an individual view or tab.
-For this purpose, declare a template for this view or tab as a script and pass an appropriate [selector](http://api.jquery.com/category/selectors/) to the [template](/Documentation/ApiReference/UI_Widgets/dxTabPanel/Default_Item_Template/#template) or [tabTemplate](/Documentation/ApiReference/UI_Widgets/dxTabPanel/Default_Item_Template/#tabTemplate) option, respectively.
+For this purpose, declare a template for this view or tab as a script and pass an appropriate <a href="http://api.jquery.com/category/selectors/" target="_blank">selector</a> to the [template](/Documentation/ApiReference/UI_Widgets/dxTabPanel/Default_Item_Template/#template) or [tabTemplate](/Documentation/ApiReference/UI_Widgets/dxTabPanel/Default_Item_Template/#tabTemplate) option, respectively.

     <!--HTML-->
     <script id="individualViewTemplate" type="text/html">